tmandal/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

 The model was optimized on mean-square error using an adam optimizer, so the learning rate was not tuned manually.
+However, two other hyper-parameters, BATCHSIZE and NUMEPOCHS were tuned by doing multiple trainings with their different values.
+After testing the models trained with different parameters in simulator, BATCHSIZE=128 and NUMEPOCHS=5 were chosen as they gave optimal model.
+Lower BATCHSIZE gave suboptimal model which missed a couple of sharp turns in track 1.
+Training the model beyond 5 epochs did not improve the model performance much.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used driving data for center lane driving along with data from left and  ...

-For details about how I created the training data, see the next section.
+I used driving data for center lane driving along with data from left and right cameras with some steering angle corrections.
+It turned out that steering angle correction of 0.10 for left and right camera images provided extra training data to train the model to run properly in simulator.
+Without these extra images with corrected steering angles, model was not able to learn to drive at the sharp turns of the roads.
+In addition, each image is flipped along with adjusted steering angle to augment the training data set.
+The flipped images provided a needed boost to learn to drive at the central region of the road.

 ###Model Architecture and Training Strategy